wickhama09/TicTacUltimate/README.md

 program.
 This was significant in my learning process because it opened my eyes to the sheer complexity that can be involved with programming even the smallest things.

+Looking back at my old code I realize the importance of taking the time to properly document and comment my code.
+It seems I got carried away with this one and didn't leave myself very many notes.